chirag-000/Automated-Visual-Defect-Detection-and-Removal-System-for-Tablets/README.md

     style RotateServo fill:#BF7229
 ```

-### 5. Communication with STM32
+### 5. Communication with STM32-F401RE Microcontroller
-The wxWidgets application running on the computer continuously reads the `data.txt` file and sends the prediction data (0 or 1) via serial communication to the STM32 microcontroller. <br>
+The wxWidgets application running on the computer continuously reads the `data.txt` file and sends the prediction data (0 or 1) via serial communication to the microcontroller. <br>

-All you need to do to run this applicatio is open `waArduinoSerialGUI` in the [`lib`](https://github.com/chirag-000/Automated-Visual-Defect-Detection-and-Removal-System-for-Tablets/blob/main/lib.7z) folder and select the port after connecting STM32 to the computer via USB cable.
+To run this application open `waArduinoSerialGUI` in the [`lib`](https://github.com/chirag-000/Automated-Visual-Defect-Detection-and-Removal-System-for-Tablets/blob/main/lib.7z) folder and select the port after connecting STM32-F401RE to the computer via USB cable.
 Make sure the `waArduinoSerialGUI` application and all the other files in `lib` folder are in the same folder. <br>

 **wxWidgets GUI Application**
 * File: [`main.cpp`](https://github.com/chirag-000/Automated-Visual-Defect-Detection-and-Removal-System-for-Tablets/blob/main/main.cpp)
-* Purpose: Serial communication with STM32 using wxWidgets app
+* Purpose: Serial communication with STM32-F401RE using wxWidgets app
 * Key Features:
     * Select serial port.
     * Read data.txt for defect detection results.
-    * Send defect information to STM32 via Serial.
+    * Send defect information to STM32-F401RE via Serial.

 **Serial Communication Logic**
 * File: [`serial.cpp`](https://github.com/chirag-000/Automated-Visual-Defect-Detection-and-Removal-System-for-Tablets/blob/main/serial.cpp)